From the ashes of Webvan, Amazon builds a grocery business

-SAN FRANCISCO The online grocery start-up Webvan may have been the single most expensive flame-out of the dot-com era, blowing through more than $800 million in venture capital and IPO proceeds in just over three years before shutting its doors in 2001.
+SAN FRANCISCO The online grocery start-up Webvan may have been the single most expensive flame-out of the dot-com era, blowing through more than $800 million (509 million pounds) in venture capital and IPO proceeds in just over three years before shutting its doors in 2001.

 Twelve years later, though, Webvan is rising from the dead - in the form of an online grocery business called AmazonFresh.